Yanran1123/CIS3260/Doc/StudyGuide.md

  + nested if else statement

 #### Loop
-**see sldies and demo code in lecture 5, lecture 6 and assignment 3**
  + for loop
   + how to define initial action
   + how to define loop continuation condition